 Browse to where you extracted my sample fragments, and choose the Class.And.Discovery.Registry.KeyExists.mpx.

-Select this fragment which now shows up under classes in solution explorer, and you should see the XML pop up in Visual Studio.
+Select this fragment on the right, which now shows up under the Classes folder in solution explorer, and you should see the XML pop up in Visual Studio.

 Step 4: Find and Replace!